GoogleCloudPlatform/esp-v2/examples/testdata/README.md

 Configuration for the [Path Matcher filter](../../src/envoy/http/path_matcher/README.md).

+Specifically, this tests constant address path translation, where the request has path parameters (aka variable bindings) in snake_case vs jsonCase.

 **Operation Name (Selector)**:

 - In the OpenAPI specification, the `path` and `HTTP method` serve as a unique ID.